khaledh/bitflow/06_load_dummy_kernel.md

 ### Load the dummy kernel

-Now we need to lean on the BIOS to load that kernel image into memory for us.
+Now we need to lean on the BIOS to load that kernel binary into memory for us.
 The interrupt responsible for disk I/O services is [`INT 13h`](https://stanislavs.org/helppc/int_13.html).
 This interrupt offers many disk I/O routines; the one we're interested in is `INT 13,02` [Read Disk Sectors](https://stanislavs.org/helppc/int_13-2.html):

 ```
 INT 13,2 - Read Disk Sectors